 Belen means Bethlehem

 Nowadays you will find many cities and small villages where a live nativity is performed in the main square, or in front of the church.
 Spanish families all have a small nativity in their house.
-The Spanish word for nativity is Belen which actually means Bethlehem.
-These Belenes can be very elaborate and often represents the whole town of Bethlehem and sometimes the whole of Judea.
+The Spanish word for nativity is Belen, which actually means Bethlehem.
+These Belenes can be very elaborate and often represent the entire town of Bethlehem and sometimes the whole of Judea.

 All this can be situated in a scene which might include caves, mountains, rivers, and houses.
-People from everyday life might be mixed in like women doing the laundry or a wine bodega and a street sweeper.
-The more you look the more details you will notice.
+They might mix people from everyday life in like women doing the laundry or a wine bodega and a street sweeper.
+The more you look, the more details you will notice.

 In Spain, there even is a Congress of Belenistas.

 Here is a nice video which walks you through a real Spanish nativity scene.

 On what has become a tradition for us, we took our annual trip to Estepa to buy the Christmas sweets.
 On the way, we made a stop at a brand new museum in Mollina.
 The town of Mollina is situated at about 68 km from Malaga.
 It is also close to the Dolmens of Antequera, only 18 km away, which is listed as a World Heritage site.
 It really is a very special museum as it holds a beautiful collection of Spanish and some Italian Nativities.